GeoffCox/geoffcox.github.io/Management.md

 ## Tenets
 While there are a multitude of things to consider when making decisions as a manager, I follow these tenets.

-1. Developers deserve individual ownership
+1. Give developers individual ownership

 Every developer I've met wants to be  proud of something they built on their own.
 The scope doesn't matter - system, feature, component, class, or function - just something they can point at as their contribution.
 Teamwork and collaboration are great amplifiers of productivity, but we aren't happy if there isn't something that is just ours, something that shows off our unique talent, something that proves we could overcome a challenge ourselves.